konsumer/brunch-daydrunk/README.md

 ## installation

 You just downloaded the repo, and probably want to get the project going on a local dev-server and deploy it to a remote webserver.
 I will provide directions for [Heroku](http://www.heroku.com/) since it's super-easy & free for small instances.
-For other deploy methods, you will probably have to mess with `package.json`.
+For other deploy methods, you will probably have to mess with `package.json` or `server/index.js`.

 ## install